-If you, or a member of your Continuing Healthcare (CHC) or hospice team would like to speak with us or learn more about our specialist palliative care service please contact our friendly team today on 01423 774070 (Yorkshire) or 01625 326470 (Cheshire) or fill in the form here and we’ll call you back.
+If you, or a member of your Continuing Healthcare (CHC) or hospice team, would like to speak with us or learn more about our specialist palliative care service please contact us today and a member of our friendly team will be happy to discuss your situation with you.

 Professional, specialist palliative care

 We are often able to react quickly to a need to provide specialist palliative care to a family and can do so in conjunction with a Continuing Healthcare (CHC) or hospice team.
 We believe that offering people the option of being at home with specialist care based on both physical and psychological needs helps them to maintain comfort and dignity at the later stages of life.

 All of our professional home carers are trained in administering medications and we are able to work alongside other health professionals to support more complex medical interventions.
 We also maintain strong knowledge and links with local teams to ensure appropriate adaptations and equipment are made available in the home.